 People sometimes use a shared lives scheme as a way of learning the skills they need to live independently and to help them put down roots in the area or community before moving into a place of their own.

-How to become a shared lives carer
+How do I become a shared lives carer?

 Shared lives schemes rely on carers, and the schemes have to be registered with the Care Quality Commission.
 Carers are trained and vetted by the scheme.